cosmic-pi-deprecated/cosmicpi-rpi_V1.5/README.md

 * Database maintenance: Look at ways to aggregate the data, to avoid bloating of the database
 * Do the installation in a proper way, as example with setuptools
 * Run flask on an actual webserver, not the built-in development server
-* Lock the settings page behind a password protection (create a session in flask, etc.)
+* Lock the settings page behind a password protection (create a session in flask, etc.) [DONE]
+* Sqlite database on a ram disk, should speed up access times dramatically